harrymas21/UniversityLMS/README.md

 This system is an improved implementation of learning management system, it is simple to use for both lecturers and students.
 The scope of the proposed system covers the following.
 	-Internet-based access: All  users  who  have  internet  facility  can  access  the  system  wherever  and whenever they wish.
-	-Mobile app to login and enable participating in the forum easily using android platform.
+	-HTML 5 mobile app to login and enable participating in the forum easily using android platform.
 	-Document management: System allows uploading and downloading of documents (pdfs, word documents, ppt).
 	-Media management: System allows uploading and downloading of presentations, videos, voice recordings and pdf files.
 	-Forums for students to chat and clarify taught issues.